canalplus/rx-player/doc/api/index.md

 _return value_: ``Number|null``

-The maximum seekable player position.
-Null if no content is loaded.
+The maximum seekable player position. ``null`` if no content is loaded.

 This is useful for live contents, where the buffer end updates continously.
 This method allows thus to seek directly at the live edge of the content.